 The aim at Duxford Church of England Community Primary School is that all children will live the values and vision of the School and will become well-organised, confident, self-motivated, outward looking and socially aware.
 This will be achieved through a planned programme of collective worship which is based on these values and vision.
-As a Church of England school, Collective Worship takes place in accordance with the Christian faith and the Anglican tradition.
+As a Church of England school, Collective Worship takes place in accordance with the Christian faith.